I am the author of three middle-grade children's books, and I blog on the side. My favorite topics are movies, writing

 A Little Background

 I went to the theater to see The Fault in Our Stars in its opening weekend, curious to see how well the film was adapted from the book.
 I’m not typically into YA fiction, usually because they’re usually fantasy stories or are way too sappy, but I gave The Fault in Our Stars a chance, mainly because I’m a sucker for cancer stories.
 It's just such a prevalent and devastating disease that it always piques my interest.

 After reading the book and thoroughly enjoying it, I subscribed to author John Green’s YouTube Channel, vlogbrothers, despite the fact that I'm a big older than his target demographic.
 Through his channel, you get to know the author and his brother, Hank Green, a musician and fellow vlogger.
-Subscribers watch the two brothers talk to each other through the Internet each week, discussing various topics from pop culture to nerd culture to politics and family.
+Subscribers watch the two long distance brothers talk to each other through their channel each week, discussing various topics from pop culture to nerd culture to politics and family.